bsnes-emu/bsnes/docs/install/windows.md

 If you see an error message like
-"'g++' is not recognized as an internal or external command, operable program or batch file", you may need to add the compiler's "bin" folder to your computer's `%PATH%`.
+"'g++' is not recognized as an internal or external command, operable program or batch file", make sure you're using the "Run terminal" shortcut, or otherwise have MinGW-W64's "bin" directory in your `%PATH%`.
 See the compiler's documentation for help with that.

-Once mingw is installed and available from the command prompt:
+Once the compiler is installed:

  1. Put the higan source code in some convenient location, like `C:\higan-src`